Elijer/pixel_jungle4/docs/Future.md

 C - Return back to sockets, where I can continue the re-architecture where an initial view is sent, and after that, only updates. ✅

 C2 - Views should change as player moves ✅
-D - Mineral grid? ✅
+D - Mineral grid? ✅ (added this, interactions could be tweaked) D2 - Inverting LifeSpan usage might be a good idea ❓
-E - different plant levels?
+E - different plant levels? ✏️
 E2 - Player can "eat" and plants disappear
 E3 - actual comprehensive survival health interface, with energy and visualization of energy on frontend E4 - Deploy